 How will we know when network is open to add new providers/services?

-When Alliance has a need for new services/providers, the information will be listed on our website on the home page and/or main credentialing page.
+When Alliance has a need for new services/providers, the information will be listed on our website as Current Service Needs on the home page.

 Why is it important to provide Alliance with an up to date LP Roster?

 With an updated LP Roster we are able to compare the clinicians that are currently employed with your agency to the ones that are linked to the agency in Alpha.
-To bill for services provided by a clinician to Alliance consumers they must be fully credentialed and linked to your agency in Alpha.
+To bill for services provided by a clinician to Alliance consumers, clinicians must be fully credentialed and linked to your agency in Alpha.

 If I filled this form out six months ago why do I have to complete it again?